Go back

 • Sydenham chorea presents as involuntary and non-stereotypical movements of the trunk or extremities.

-• Arthritis involves the large joints and lasts approximately 4-weeks.
+• Arthritis involves the large joints and lasts approximately 4-weeks

 • Erythema marginatum (<6%) presents as an erythematous, evanescent, non-pruritic, and serpiginous rash that typically presents on the trunk and proximal extremities.